Lake Jackson, Texas: Economy

-Gas station and convenience store chain Buc-ee's has its headquarters in Lake Jackson.
+Gas station and convenience store chain Buc-ee's has its headquarters in Lake Jackson where the first location opened.

 The Dow Chemical Company and the Brazosport Independent School District are major employers of residents.
 Dow planned to develop this community in 1941 as a 5,000-acre residential area for workers at its Freeport plant.
 Lake Jackson is now home to other chemical and manufacturing facilities, along with many other types of businesses.
 In Lake Jackson's early days, Dow helped to create a booming economy.
 In 2014 it announced an expansion project that is estimated to bring nearly 2,000 employees to the area.

 The unemployment rate in Lake Jackson, TX, is 8.40%, with job growth of 2.40%.
 Future job growth over the next ten years is predicted to be 36.40%.
 The income per capita is $30,625, which includes all adults and children.
 The median household income is $68,391.
 The sales tax rate in Lake Jackson, TX, is 8.25%.

 Sales tax income represents a population of over 70,000 indicating the draw of the retail shopping from the area.